thingsboard/thingsboard.github.io/docs/user-guide/install/docker.md

 Execute the following command to up this docker compose directly:

-**NOTE**: For running docker compose commands you have to be present in a directory with docker-compose.yml file.
+**NOTE**: For running docker compose commands you have to be in a directory with docker-compose.yml file.

 ```
 $ docker-compose up
 ```

-After executing this command you can open `http://{your-host-ip}:9090` in you browser (for ex. `http://localhost:9090`).
+After executing this command you can open `http://{your-host-ip}:8080` in you browser (for ex. `http://localhost:8080`).
 You should see ThingsBoard login page.
 Use the following default credentials:

 - **Systen Administrator**: sysadmin@thingsboard.org / sysadmin